 Probably the thing we hear the most that is difficult in the Japanese language, without a doubt, is the kanji.With thousands of ideograms to learn, it's normal to be paralyzed and not know where to start.

 It was with this in mind that the Japanese Ministry of Education created a list of the main kanji used in everyday life.
 Since 1941, the list has been updated and new kanji have been removed and added.

 Currently the list is called Joyo kanji (常用漢字), with that name since 1981, and has a total of 2136 kanji most used by the Japanese.
 Getting close, more or less to half of this amount, it is already possible to read newspapers, magazines and everyday things.

-Download full table with 2136 Jōyō kanjis
+Download complete table with the 2136 Jōyō kanjis

 How to study Kanji?

-Do not forget that long before you start studying kanji you need to learn Hiragana and Katakana.
+Don't forget that long before you start studying kanji you need to learn Hiragana and Katakana.

 Image credits: JermJus